-During the FYE21, the Nomination Committee reviewed the size, structure and composition of the Board, assessed the effectiveness and performance of the Board of Directors and Board Committees as well as their respective functions, focusing on the structure of the Board and its operations, Board's roles and responsibilities, Board Committees' and Board Chairman's roles and responsibilities.
+During the FYE22, the Nomination Committee reviewed the size, structure and composition of the Board of Directors and Board Committees, assessed the effectiveness and performance of the Board and Board Committees as well as their respective functions, focusing on the structure of the Board and its operations, Board's roles and responsibilities, Board Committees' and Board Chairman's roles and responsibilities.

-The annual assessment and evaluation was carried out by the Nomination Committee facilitated by the Company Secretary through questionnaires which were duly completed by all Directors prior to the meeting and the outcome was reported to the Board accordingly.
-The Nomination Committee and Board, upon reviewed, was satisfied that the size, structure and composition of the Board and Committees are satisfactory with appropriate mix of knowledge, skills, attributes and core competencies to enable the Board to discharge its duties and responsibilities effectively.
+The annual assessment and evaluation was carried out by the Nomination Committee facilitated by the Company Secretary through questionnaires which were duly completed by all Directors and the outcome was reported to the Nomination Committee and Board accordingly.
+The Nomination Committee and Board was satisfied that the existing size, structure and composition of the Board and Committees is optimum having regard to the current business size and operation of the Company, with appropriate mix of skills, attributes and core competencies to enable the Board to discharge its duties and responsibilities effectively.

-The Nomination Committee also reviewed the attendance records of Directors at Board and Board Committees' meetings; and noted that all the Board Committees were assessed to be effective as a whole in discharging their roles and responsibilities.
-The Nomination Committee would accordingly provide its recommendation to the Board.
+Having also reviewed and noted full attendance by the Directors at the Board and Board Committees' meetings for the financial year under review; the Nomination Committee was satisfied that the Board and Board Committees were assessed to be effective as a whole in discharging their responsibilities and the same was reported to the Board.
 All assessments and evaluations carried out by the Nomination Committee in the discharge of all its functions were properly recorded and documented.